DoSomething/communal-docs/QA Refresh/README.md

 H 0 * * 7
 ```

 You can disable automatic refreshes by unchecking the "build periodically" trigger on this job.
-Don't forget to turn them back on!
+Don't forget to turn it back on later!

 (See this [StackOverflow answer](https://stackoverflow.com/a/12472740) for more details on how this syntax works.)